corda/corda-docs-portal/content/en/docs/corda-enterprise/4.7/cordapps/tutorial-cordapp.md

 ## Opening the sample CorDapp in IntelliJ IDEA

-To open the sample CorDapp in the IntelliJ IDEA:
+To open the sample CorDapp in IntelliJ IDEA:

 1. Open IntelliJ.
 2. From the splash screen, click **Open**, navigate to the `Basic\cordapp-example` sub-folder, and click **OK**.
 The project containing the sample CorDapp should open.